scalr-eap/drupal_eks/README.md

-# Wordpress POD in EKS cluster
+# Drupal POD in EKS cluster

-Creates a Wordpress Pod in an EKS Cluster in the given Region.
+Creates a Drupal Pod in an EKS Cluster in the given Region.

 User can choose: